 Yes, Dubai is an amazing place to plan for a honeymoon trip.
 Not just the attractions but the umpteen number of activities would leave you awe-struck for your whole life.
 The luxuriously beautiful hotels, the captivating beaches, the man-made wonders like Burj Khalifa, the water based activities which are highly exciting, the famous museum, the delicious cuisines both Arabic and international available at the neatly done restaurants, the dynamic nights etc make a honeymoon tour of Dubai a doubtless choice.

 Yes.
 From the extensive arena of golden sand dunes to the clear blue sky above will spread the carpet for adventure lovers.
-There are various extreme sports that one can experience.
+There are various extreme sports that one can experience in Dubai.
 Be it skydiving, paragliding, parasailing, dune bashing, desert safari, camel safari, fishing, diving, snorkeling, adventure theme parks, beach based activities, everything in Dubai is an unavoidable perk that would make any level adventurist to linger on the land of sand.

 The Hatta Desert and other deserts in Dubai are really awesome to do some adventurous activities like desert safari, dune bashing, buggy ride, sand wakeboard, hot air balloon ride etc. Jebel Ali, Wild Wadi Waterpark, the Dubai Aquarium & Underwater Zoo, Emirates Diving Federation Dubai, and the Jumeriah, Water Sports, Swimming - Palm Beach and Jumeirah Beach, the Dubai Ladies Club, Pavilion Dive Centre at Jumeirah Beach Hotel etc are some of the most famous centers where you can enjoy scuba diving.